- Director, Financial Integrity Institute - Richard Gordon

 Mr. Small is currently Chairman of the Advisory Board of ACAMS (Association of Certified Anti-Money Laundering Specialists).

-Dan Stipano is a partner with Buckley LLP, where he advises banks and non-banking institutions on regulatory issues including BSA/AML.
+Dan Stipano is a partner with Davis Polk in the Financial Institutions & Regulation Group in Washington DC.
 Mr. Stipano was formerly the deputy chief counsel for the Office of the Comptroller of the Currency.
 He also twice served as the agency’s Acting Chief Counsel, and was the Director of the OCC’s Enforcement and Compliance Division.
 Mr. Stipano is a member of the D.C.
 Bar, the Virginia State Bar, and the American Bar Association.
 He received his JD degree from the Marshall-Wythe School of Law, College of William and Mary, and a BA degree, summa cum laude, from Union College.

 Mr. Stephenson is the Managing Director of Effective Implementation Consulting and is the Residential Advisor on AML/CFT matters for the Government of Seychelles.
 Prior to working in Seychelles, he was the first Director of the FATF Training and Research Institute in Busan, Korea.
 Before Busan, he served as the Executive Secretary of the Egmont Group of Financial Intelligence Units; as a Senior Financial Sector Specialist with the Financial Market Integrity Unit at the World Bank; and as an Anti-Corruption advisor for the United National Integrated Mission in Timor-Leste.
 He also served as the Director of the Financial Intelligence Centre for the United Nations Interim Administration Mission in Kosovo combating money laundering and terrorism financing.
 He has also served in US federal law enforcement as a Deputy Attaché for the Department of Homeland Security and a Senior Special Agent at the Department of Treasury, United States Customs Service.
 He holds a MS in Criminal Justice from the University of Tennessee.